CorfuDB/CorfuDB/docs/failure-detector/failure-detector.md

 **Collect poll report**
 Each poll round consists of iterations.
 In each iteration, the FailureDetector pings all responsive nodes in the layout and also collects their node states to provide cluster state.
-To provide more resilient failre detection mechanism, the failure detector collects few "poll reports" equal to `failureThreshold` number then aggregates final poll report
+To provide more resilient failure detection mechanism:
+ - the failure detector collects few "poll reports" equal to `failureThreshold` number
+ - aggregates final poll report

 Once a poll report collected, the `failureDetectionTask` is triggered by Remote Monitoring Service.
 To detect a failure in the cluster the Remote Monitoring Service gets `cluster state` from a poll report.
 The cluster state contains information about the cluster.

 **ClusterAdvisor** detects failures using cluster state.
 There could be different types of cluster advisors.
-Currently we use `CompleteGraphAdvisor` - any alive node must be connected to all other alive nodes in the cluster.
+Currently, we use `CompleteGraphAdvisor` - any alive node must be connected to all other alive nodes in the cluster.
 `CompleteGraphAdvisor`:
  - The advisor transforms cluster state into the cluster graph and makes it symmetric.
  It means converting a cluster graph which could have asymmetric failures to a graph with symmetric failures between nodes.